Gun-type fission weapon

 Gun-type fission weapons are fission-based nuclear weapons whose design assembles their fissile material into a supercritical mass by the use of the "gun" method: shooting one piece of sub-critical material into another.
-Although this is sometimes pictured as two sub-critical hemispheres driven together to make a supercritical sphere, typically a hollow projectile is shot onto a spike which fills the hole in its center.
+Although this is sometimes pictured as two sub-critical hemispheres driven together to make a supercritical sphere, typically a hollow projectile is shot onto a cylindrical spike, which fills the hole in its center.
 Its name is a reference to the fact that it is shooting the material through an artillery barrel as if it were a projectile.
+Developed and deployed by the Manhattan Project, gun-type designs were quickly replaced by the more efficient implosion-type weapons.

-Since it is a relatively slow method of assembly, plutonium cannot be used unless it is purely the 239 isotope.
-Production of impurity-free plutonium is very difficult and is impractical.
-The required amount of uranium is relatively large, and thus the overall efficiency is relatively low.
-The main reason for this is the uranium metal does not undergo compression (and resulting density increase) as does the implosion design.
-Instead, gun type bombs assemble the supercritical mass by amassing such a large quantity of uranium that the overall distance through which daughter neutrons must travel has so many mean free paths it becomes very probable most neutrons will find uranium nuclei to collide with, before escaping the supercritical mass.
+All known gun-type fission weapons have used highly enriched uranium (HEU).
+The high spontaneous fission rates of plutonium isotopes make it very impractical for use in gun-type designs, as in the abandoned Thin Man design.
+Additionally, the efficiency is low, increasing the amount of HEU required and weapon weight.
+The main reason for this is the fissile material does not undergo compression (and resulting density increase) as does the implosion design.
+Instead, gun-type bombs assemble the supercritical mass by amassing such a large quantity of uranium that the overall distance through which daughter neutrons must travel has so many mean free paths it becomes very probable most neutrons will find uranium nuclei to collide with, before escaping the supercritical mass.
+HEU could be more efficiently used by the composite cores of early implosion-type weapons.